 Or I will help myself to your Parmesan Cheese Cup allotment.
 Forewarned: you are.

 p.s.
-You can find that most excellent cheese board featured in these photos online.
+You can find that excellent cheese board featured in these photos online.
 Here’s a link: Noble Goods.
 Use the code GIFTY to get a merry 20 percent discount.
+The discount is on till then end of 2013.
 Boom!
-I’m friends with these people and I’m totally saying that here to impress you.
+I’m friends with these people.
+They’re good peeps AND they make beautiful objects.

 Enjoy their very Noble Goods.
 Straight outta Brooklyn, boss!